CBussom/TeleTag/Weekly Reports/Weekly Report(11-08).md

 + ## Greg Salisbury
     + **Goals of last week:**
-      + Have SQLite tutorial code working on phone
-      + Start plan for Teletag SQLite implementation
-    + **Progress and Issues:**
-      + Watched tutorial on Android Studio Kotlin GUI creation in prep for SQLite testing
-      + Will create a basic GUI to confirm that the tutorial code works
-      + After verifying the code, will modify to more directly suit our needs
-      + Will discuss with rest of team to understand exactly what is required of SQLite database
-    + **Next Week's Goals:**
       + SQLite tutorial code working
       + SQLite code for Teletag ready
       + Start integration into Teletag Github
+    + **Progress and Issues:**
+      + Got clarification from group as to what tables would be required
+      + Discussed whether database would be needed with the current status of our project
+      + Planning to look into having data stored in 1 place for ViewModels to access, negating use of database for now
+    + **Next Week's Goals:**
+      + Make all ViewModels access data from 1 place

 + ## Love-Divine Onwulata
     + **Goals of last week:**